gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Deeplinking-feature-gij-self-managed.md

 GitLens 13.3 introduced deeplinking support and Git Integration for Jira allows users to open commit, tags and repository links into GitLens.
 To learn more about this feature, see [GitLens Deep Linking support](https://help.gitkraken.com/gitlens/gitlens-release-notes-current/#deep-linking-support).

-## See topics about deeplinking into apps
+## See topics about deeplinking integration

 [Deep Linking into GitKraken Git client](/git-integration-for-jira-data-center/deep-linking-to-the-gitkraken-git-client-gij-self-managed/)